-The interview shows that the participants who described `fair AI/ML' in terms of the presence of desirable \emph{attributes} reported almost all the challenges across all three categories— (i) process-related, (ii) resource-related, and (iii) team-related challenges that they encounter during the development of an AI/ML, as illustrated in Figure \ref{fig:Plot}.
-Notably, none of the participants reported the challenge of lacking knowledge of AI (team-related challenge), whereas, most of the participants reported facing the challenge of obtaining required datasets (resource-related challenge) during AI/ML development.
+The interview shows that the participants who described `fair AI/ML' in terms of the presence of desirable \emph{attributes} reported almost all the challenges across all three categories— (i) process-related, (ii) resource-related, and (iii) team-related challenges that they encounter during the development of an AI/ML system, as illustrated in Figure \ref{fig:Plot}.
+Notably, none of the participants reported the challenge of lacking knowledge of AI (team-related challenge), whereas, most of the participants reported facing the challenge of obtaining required datasets (resource-related challenge) during AI/ML system development.

-In summary, regardless of how AI practitioners described `fair AI/ML', a common challenge they faced is obtaining the required datasets to train a model during AI/ML development.
+In summary, regardless of how AI practitioners described `fair AI/ML', a common challenge they faced was obtaining the required datasets to train a model during AI/ML system development.

-\subsubsection{Relationship between AI practitioners' \textbf{understanding} and the \textbf{consequences}}
+\subsubsection{Relationship between AI practitioners' \textbf{\emph{understanding}} and the \textbf{\emph{consequences}}}

-\subsubsection{\textbf{AI practitioners' understanding in terms of the absence of bias vs consequences}}
+\subsubsection{\textbf{AI practitioners' \emph{understanding} -- in terms of the \emph{absence of bias} vs \emph{consequences}}}

-The interview indicates that the participants in our study, describing `fair AI/ML' in terms of the absence of \emph{bias} in AI/ML, perceived the negative consequences of developing an unfair AI/ML across all three categories including, (i) impact on organizations, (ii) impact of users and (iii) impact on practitioners, as shown in Figure \ref{fig:Plot}.
-Notably, the majority of participants perceived the acquisition of flawed products by users as a negative consequence of developing an unfair AI/ML.
-However, the majority did not explicitly mention emotional distress and discrimination for users, as well as reputational repercussions for organizations, as significant negative consequences.
+The interview indicates that the participants in our study, describing `fair AI/ML' in terms of the absence of \emph{bias} in AI/ML systems, perceived the negative consequences of developing an unfair AI/ML system across all three categories including, (i) impact on organisations, (ii) impact of users and (iii) impact on practitioners, as shown in Figure \ref{fig:Plot}.
+Notably, the majority of participants perceived the acquisition of flawed products by users as a negative consequence of developing an unfair AI/ML system.
+However, the majority did not explicitly mention emotional distress and discrimination for users, as well as reputational repercussions for organisations, as significant negative consequences.
 These two specific concerns were expressed by only one participant each.

-\subsubsection{\textbf{AI practitioners' understanding in terms of the presence of desirable attributes vs consequences}}
+\subsubsection{\textbf{AI practitioners' \emph{understanding} -- in terms of the \emph{presence of desirable attributes} vs \emph{consequences}}}